delabassee/java-lab/lab5-conference-app.md

 * For brevity, packages will sometimes be omitted from code snippets, they are obviously required.
 If you are not sure, simply check the solution.

 * To view files, you can use `bat` as it offers syntax highlighting.

+* If you are using the Helidon `devloop`, make sure to enbale preview features! `helidon dev --app-jvm-args "--enable-preview"`